jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - get_hour(sleep_time)
         )

   all tests are still passing.
-I have not broken anything, yet
+I have not broken anything yet

 * I can make ``get_hour`` use the same variable name instead of a new name for each step in the process